 Discover how the motorway toll system works.

-Vienna is a big city approaching 2 million inhabitants, so has freeways within the city limits.
+Vienna is a big city with around 2 million inhabitants, so has a couple of freeways within the city limits, particular around the outskirts.

 A little extra driving advice